Xela3026/workflows-docs/docs/event-schemas.md

 To specify which event you are triggering, and its associated data, you need to include some extra properties in the body of your request:
 - `"type"`: the name of the event.
 - `"body"`: the associated data of the event.
 This is an object.
 It is the "request body" referred to in [Configuration](#configuration).
 This `"body"` should match the `"properties"` in the event schema.
 - `"linkId"`: the category of the event.
-This value is arbitrary.
+This value is an arbitrary label.
 It is just used to group similar event triggers together.
 For example, events triggered by the same user may share the same link ID to indicate their association with the same user.
 In this context, you could make the link ID the user's ID.
-WIP
-- `"sessions"`: WIP
-- `"participants"`: WIP
+- `"participants"`: array of userIDs involved in the event.

-[comment]: <> (check the wording and accuracy of the linkID.
-WIP)

 <br/>